Skip to main content

 Glucocorticoids, such as cortisol, are steroid hormones produced in response to stress.
 While necessary for many physiological functions, chronically elevated levels of cortisol can have a detrimental effect on bone.
 High cortisol levels suppress the function of osteoblasts, effectively slowing down new bone formation.

-They can also increase bone resorption by other mechanisms, creating a significant imbalance that leads to over time.
+They can also increase bone resorption by other mechanisms, creating a significant imbalance that leads to bone loss over time.
 This is why prolonged periods of high stress or long-term use of glucocorticoid medications are recognized risk factors for osteoporosis.

 Your personal health journey is written in your biology.
 The symptoms you experience are the body’s way of communicating a deeper systemic story.
 By learning to interpret these signals, you move from a position of concern to one of empowered understanding.
 The connection between your hormonal state and your skeletal strength is a fundamental part of this story, and grasping these foundational concepts is the first step toward actively participating in your own wellness and longevity.